Please note:

 What do the abbreviations mean?

-Abbreviation | Description | Explanation |
+| Abbreviation | Description | Explanation |

-l | Recurring payments | Recurring payments are regular payments (for example, salary or wages) for a standard payroll period of usually one month.
-These also include fluctuating salaries, for example, ongoing sales commissions. |
+| l | Recurring payments | Recurring payments are regular payments (for example, salary or wages) for a standard payroll period of usually one month.
+This also includes variable remuneration, such as ongoing sales commissions. |

-S | Other reference | In terms of wage tax law, other remuneration defines all payments that do not constitute regular wages.
-These include, for example, B. One-time payments. |
+| S | Other reference | In terms of wage tax law, other remuneration defines all payments that do not constitute regular wages.
+This includes, for example, one-time payments. |

-F | free | These benefits are free in social insurance and tax and are not deducted or taxed. |
+| F | free | These benefits are free in social insurance and tax and are not deducted or taxed. |

-E | One-time payment | As defined by social insurance, a one-time payment is any payment that is not an ongoing salary.
-These include, for example, B. One-time payments. |
+| E | One-time payment | As defined by social insurance, a one-time payment is any payment that is not an ongoing salary.
+This includes, for example, one-time payments. |

-P | Flat rate | When a salary component is flat-rate, the income tax on the amount is not calculated using the individual tax rate but according to an average or statutory tax rate. |
+| P | Flat rate | When a salary component is flat-rate, the income tax on the amount is not calculated using the individual tax rate but according to an average or statutory tax rate. |

-A | Severance package | Severance package as a special salary component Usually paid in connection with a termination by the employer. |
+| A | Severance package | Severance pay as a special salary component is included in the Usually paid in connection with a termination by the employer. |

-M | Multi-year taxation | If the taxation on other remuneration is too high, a multi-year taxation can be applied to the amount for a multi-year remuneration, e.g. in the case of an anniversary bonus. |
+| M | Multi-year taxation | If the taxation on other remuneration is too high, a multi-year taxation can be applied to the amount for a multi-year remuneration, e.g. in the case of an anniversary bonus. |

-n | Recalculation | When correcting a payslip from the previous month. |
+| n | Recalculation | When correcting a payslip from the previous month. |

-v | previous year | Amounts allocable to the previous year, for example, B. for the march clause. |
+| v | previous year | Amounts allocable to the previous year, for example, B. for the march clause. |

-W | Remuneration credit | The remuneration balance or credit balance (also called time value accounts) is to be used to make provision for longer-term leave such as sabbatical, early retirement, or semi-retirement. |
+| W | remuneration credit | With the remuneration credit / value credit (also: Working time accounts = provisions should be made for longer-term leave such as sabbaticals, early retirement, or partial retirement. |